 For more information on Timber Festival and to book tickets, you can sign up to Timber Festival news for more updates.

-Disclosure -We were provided with weekend tickets for the purpose of this review.
-All thoughts and opinions are my own.
+** Disclosure – we were invited to Timber festival for the purpose of this review.
+All thoughts and opinions are my own**